agrski/agrski.github.io/docs/_drafts/effective-code-reviews.md

   * Review your draft PR/MR yourself as a sanity check
     * Be respectful of reviewers' time
     * If you can't be bothered to check over your own work, why should a reviewer?
-  * Provide useful context in the PR/MR description
-    * This is useful for priming a reviewer on what they need to know
-      * E.g. is this a high-priority bug fix or a speculative refactoring or optimisation?
-    * It can also be a massive boon to future readers
-      * I've often ended up looking at past PRs to understand why a change was made
   * Address comments
     * Actually provide a written response on the review platform _for future reference_ by others
     * Lots of information can easily be lost and inaccessible to others down the line